richardnaik/album-sorter/README.md

-Sorting script for personal photo/video albums
+Script for sorting and renaming personal photo/video albums